MLGB3/buildout.mlgb/WHEREIS.md

 The static media is located in **/home/mlgb/sites/mlgb/static/**

+The admin media is currently located at **/home/mlgb/.buildout/eggs/Django-1.2-py2.7.egg/django/contrib/admin/media/** though this may change

 #### **Solr, Apache, MySQL**

 Solr, apache and the indexing cron jobs are in the parts directory located at **/home/mlgb/sites/mlgb/parts/**